Church of All Worlds

-The key founder of CAW is Oberon Zell-Ravenheart, who serves the Church as "Primate", later along with his wife, Morning Glory Zell-Ravenheart (d.
-2014), designated High Priestess.
+The key founder of CAW is Oberon Zell-Ravenheart, who serves the Church as "primate", later along with his wife, Morning Glory Zell-Ravenheart (d.
+2014), designated high priestess.
 CAW was formed in 1962, evolving from a group of friends and lovers who were in part inspired by a fictional religion of the same name in the science fiction novel Stranger in a Strange Land (1961) by Robert A. Heinlein; the church's mythology includes science fiction to this day.

 CAW's members, called Waterkin, espouse Paganism, but the Church is not a belief-based religion.
 Members experience Divinity and honor these experiences while also respecting the views of others.
 They recognize "Gaea," the Earth Mother Goddess and the Father God, as well as the realm of Faeries and the deities of many other pantheons.
-Many of their ritual celebrations are centered on the gods and goddesses of ancient Greece.
+Many of their ritual celebrations center on the gods and goddesses of ancient Greece.

 Formation

 CAW began in 1961 with a group of high school friends.
 One of these was Richard Lance Christie from Tulsa, Oklahoma.
 Christie was fascinated by the "self-actualization" concepts of Abraham Maslow, a renowned American psychologist, and after meeting then-Timothy Zell at Westminster College in Fulton, Missouri, he began experiments in extrasensory perception.
 It was during this time that the group read Heinlein's science fiction novel, Stranger in a Strange Land (1961), which became the inspiration for CAW.

 Heinlein's book, combined with Maslow's self-actualization concepts, led to the formation of a "waterbrotherhood" that Zell and Christie called Atl, the Aztec word for "water", and also meaning "home of our ancestors".
 Atl became dedicated to political and social change and the group grew to about 100 members.